GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 **The Calm Before the Storm**: You settle in for another day of SRE serenity, casually monitoring the dashboards and basking in the glow of Movie Guru's stable performance.
 Suddenly, your peaceful morning is shattered by a frantic colleague from customer support.

-**"Mayday!
-Mayday!"** they exclaim, bursting into your cubicle. "*Users are reporting that Movie Guru is acting up!
+*"Mayday!
+Mayday!"* they exclaim, bursting into your cubicle. "*Users are reporting that Movie Guru is acting up!
 They can't seem to use the website properly!*"

 ### Description

 - **Look at your dashboards**

-  - Check the SLO dashboards, if the backend server has been reset correctly (prerequisite step), and a few minutes have passed, you should see that the **Startup SLOs** are well within expected range.
+  - Check the SLO dashboards, if the backend server has been reset correctly (prerequisite step), and a few minutes have passed, you should see that the **Main Page Load SLOs** are well within expected range.

 - **Investigate the Issue**